cverluise/patentcity/doc/DD_ANNOTATION_GUIDELINES.md

 ## Preliminary comments

-The patent corpus that we consider for East Germany (the German Democratic Republic) has 2 format categories and spans the period 1950-1992.
+The patent corpus we consider for East Germany (the German Democratic Republic) has 2 format categories and spans the period 1950-1992.

 ### *Format 1*, from to DD1 to DD123499.